yardinternet/wp-hook-registrar/README.md

 - [x] Register Hooks using php attributes
 - [x] Configure Hook registration using a config file
-- [x] Load plugin-specific hooks only when the respective plugin is active
+- [x] Load plugin-specific hooks only when the plugin is active

 See [config](./config/hooks.php) for all configuration options.